aivcec/TimeSeriesForecast/README.md

 ### Data
 ---

-The time series data consists of 4 hydrological stations and various meteorological stations along the stream of river Kupa.
-The received data consisted of daily readings of 6 years of rainfall(mm), flow(m^3/2) and water level (cm).
-The first 5 years were used as training for the models and the last year is used as test data in these samples.
+The time series data was taken from 4 hydrological stations and various meteorological stations along the stream of river Kupa.
+The received data consisted of daily readings of 6 years of rainfall(mm), flow(m^3/2) and water level(cm).
+The first 5 years of data were used as training for the models and the last year is used as test data in these samples.

 <img src="images/kupa.png" width="whatever" height="whatever">